SatcherInstitute/prototype/README.md

 ## Deploying functions manually
 This may be useful either:
 - until terraform and fully automated deployment is set up
-- for manual testing.
-Different cloud functions can be deployed from the same source code, so you can deploy to a test function without affecting the main thing.
+- for manual testing/experimentation.
+Different cloud functions can be deployed from the same source code, so you can deploy to a test function without affecting any of the other resources.

 ### One-time setup
 Install Cloud SDK ([Quickstart](https://cloud.google.com/sdk/docs/quickstart))